tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 > It tries to inject scripts into Twitter.
 And I can't seem to find out why it does this.
 It's the only website I've seen it try to do it with.
 [1-star rating]

-Completely false. uBlock **does not** inject `script` tags in web pages, it  only injects `style` tags -- to hide DOM elements according to cosmetic filters.
+Completely false. uBlock **does not** inject `script` tags in web pages, it  only injects `style` tags -- to hide DOM elements as per cosmetic filters.

 I also responded to this user [on Twitter](https://twitter.com/gorhill/status/600292965114900480).
 So far he did not take my offer to investigate his issue by reporting it on GitHub).